quicwg/base-drafts/draft-ietf-quic-transport.md

 ## Stream Identifiers {#stream-identifiers}

 Streams are identified by an unsigned 32-bit integer, referred to as the Stream ID.
-To avoid Stream ID collision, clients MUST initiate streams usinge odd-numbered Stream IDs; streams initiated by the server MUST use even-numbered Stream IDs.
+To avoid Stream ID collision, clients MUST initiate streams using odd-numbered Stream IDs; streams initiated by the server MUST use even-numbered Stream IDs.